foostan/corneliuskbd/doc/buildguide_en.md

 ### How to deal it

 The following areas are prone to interference.
-Please check each interfering part and shave off about 0.1mm-0.2mm to solve the problem.
+To solve the problem, please check the interfering parts and remove about 0.1mm-0.2mm with a file.

 __When the top body and bottom body interfere with each other__